Focused & Individualized Detox

 Medically Assisted Methadone Detoxification

 The initial step on every journey of addiction recovery is admission to a medically assisted detoxification center.
 Those who have been abusing drugs or alcohol for any period of time almost always undergo some degree of withdrawal upon abrupt cessation of use.
 More often than not, the symptoms of withdrawal will lead a person back to substance use before the detoxification process is over.
 This is part of the reason why entering into an inpatient detox program is so important.
-At Immersion Recovery Center we provide a comprehensive detox program; one that focuses on more than a safe, pain-free drug and alcohol withdrawal.
+At The Immersion Program we provide a comprehensive detox program; one that focuses on more than a safe, pain-free drug and alcohol withdrawal.
 In addition to providing around the clock medical care, we actively prepare our clients for the next appropriate stage of their personal recovery journeys.
 During methadone detox, we conduct an individualized, in-depth evaluation, which helps us determine the length of our clients stay, what kind of medical intervention is necessary, and the next step for each client once they become physically stabilized.

 If you or someone you love has been suffering from a methadone use disorder, detox is an important initial step, and we are available to help.
-At Immersion Recovery Center we effectively treat the physical and psychological symptoms associated with methadone withdrawal, making the entire detox process as comfortable as possible from start to finish.
+At The Immersion Program we effectively treat the physical and psychological symptoms associated with methadone withdrawal, making the entire detox process as comfortable as possible from start to finish.
 We utilize a combination of evidence-based medications, therapeutic practices and holistic treatment methods to provide the most integrated and effective care available.
 To learn more about our program of methadone detox or to learn more about our multi-staged addiction treatment program as a whole, contact us today.

 What is Methadone?